 By Bryony Angell Despite appearances, this post is not about how to get children into birding!
 And you need not even be a mother to get something from it, either.
 I’m considering instead one aspect of prejudice in birding that if addressed, could have broader benefits for all birders who experience being marginalized.
 In

 By Gerry Traucht Around mid-November, I saw some interesting events at the Berkeley Lagoon.
 Normally, the lagoon is rather calm during this time of year.
 Occasionally, one could see up to four or six Brown Pelicans at a time.
 But on a mid-November morning, I saw something remarkable: about 35 (and counting!) enormous Pelican

-By Gerry Traucht Editor’s Note: Gerry offers us glimpses of what he sees on his Berkeley strolls.
-This unique collection embodies the qualities of the beloved Japanese poetic form, Zuihitsu.
-Zuihitsu is genre of Japanese literature (since adapted by many Western writers) consisting of loosely connected personal essays and fragmented ideas that typically respond
+By Gerry Traucht Editor’s Note: Gerry offers us glimpses of what he sees at and near his home.
+This unique collection embodies the qualities of the Japanese poetic form, Zuihitsu.
+Zuihitsu is genre of Japanese literature (since adapted by many Western writers) consisting of loosely connected personal essays or fragmented ideas that typically respond

 By Leanne Grossman It’s about 11:45 am on November 14th when I notice thousands of transparent wings lift into the sky.
 Termite larvae are emerging from the bricks of my backyard patio and becoming alates (their wings develop fairly instantly).
 In the past, no critters had overtly noticed them, but this year, local birds